garslo/DocxXmlViewer/README.md

 Microsoft Word docx file.
 I wrote it to help me with a Word to LaTeX conversion library; it's a nice little utility.

 DocxXmlViewer allows you to open a Word document and view the xml comprising the MainDocumentPart (that is, the stuff found in word/document.xml inside the docx zip file).
-You can edit this and re-save the document in-place, allowing quick experimentation.
+You can edit this and re-save the document, allowing quick experimentation.
 I've also built in a basic validation service.

+A quick note:  the document is saved *in-place*, so don't be too cavelier with your edits if you don't have a backup.

 Since I wrote it for *myself*, it's not terribly polished.
 Exceptions are shown as error messages, and the validation doesn't quite work as